Doordashcon/Grants-Program/applications/application-template-copy.md

 - **Total Costs:** $95,000 USD
 - **DOT %:** 50% (Percentage of Total Costs to be paid in vested DOT)

-### Milestone 1 Example — Order Maching and Escrow System
+### Milestone 1 Example — Order Macthing and Escrow System

 - **Estimated duration:** 1 month
 - **FTE:**  1,5